 Input (Optional) The image track to process.
 If you do not specify an input track, Media Server processes the first track of the correct type that is produced by the ingest engine.
 Recognizer The recognizer to use.
 NOTE: To run object class recognition with a surveillance license, set the parameter SurveillanceRecognizer instead.
 With a surveillance license you can use only certain pre-trained recognizers.

-DetectionThreshold (Optional) The minimum confidence score necessary for Media the threshold is discarded.

-Server to output a result.
-Any result with a confidence score below
+DetectionThreshold (Optional) The minimum confidence score necessary for Media Server to output a result.
+Any result with a confidence score below the threshold is discarded.
+For example: [ObjectClassRecognition]

-[ObjectClassRecognition]

-Type=ObjectClassRecognition

-Recognizer=roadscene

-DetectionThreshold=30
+Type=ObjectClassRecognition Recognizer=roadscene DetectionThreshold=30